bgduke/.dotfiles/README.md

 sudo pwsh .\link-windows-dotfiles.ps1
 ```
 You'll need either to enable **sudo** or be in a admin elevated shell to run it.
-This will delete the current config for all Windows and General dotfiles if they exists, and create a symbolic link to them in the dotfiles repository.
+This will delete the current config for all Windows and Any dotfiles if they exists, and create a symbolic link to them in the dotfiles repository.

 ### Manual
 If you don't wan't a symbolic link to my repo, just copy the config file/folder manually.